BlazingBeskar/OBS-Source-Slideshow/README.md

 Setup Instructions

     Download the Script:
-        Save the provided Lua script to a location on your computer.
+        Save the provided obsslideshow.lua script to a location on your computer.

     Add the Script to OBS:
         Open OBS Studio.